toastedwedge/toastedwedge/README.md

-Learning Golang when I'm not at work.
+Learning Golang when I'm not at $daygig.

 Will learn C# through osmosis at some point.